Choosing a telescope is the biggest decision we make as backyard astronomers.

 4″ / 102mm

 Our best amateur refractor telescope of 2020 is Celestron’s Omni XLT 102.
+Celestron is one of the biggest telescope brands, and they know how to make a popular telescope.

 The ‘XLT’ part of its name comes from the optical coatings used on the 102mm (4″) objective lens.This gives better light transmission through the lenses, which is why it costs about $50 more than the Meade Infinity – winner of the best budget refractor, above.

-- Great focal length for planets
+- Great optics for planets

 - High standard equatorial mount